RishabhGithub7348/Language_Learning_Game/README.md

 ### 1. User Authentication

-Linga provides a secure and user-friendly authentication system.
+Lingua provides a secure and user-friendly authentication system.
 Users can sign up using their email and set a password, ensuring a seamless onboarding process.

 ### 2. Dashboard